mainmatter/mainmatter.com/src/posts/2022-10-12-making-a-bet-on-rust.md

 productivity, and developer experience – it's essentially on par in that regard with other modern languages.
-Modern concepts like pattern matching and generics, the integrated [package manager](https://doc.rust-lang.org/cargo/) and its solid development tools make working with it a breeze.
+Modern concepts like pattern matching and generics, the integrated [package manager](https://doc.rust-lang.org/cargo/) and its solid development tools, make working with it a breeze.

 ## Rust on the Web